FROM WAREHOUSE TO WORLDWIDE

 Internships

-You will have the opportunity to participate in an internship or immersive externship where you can receive up to 12 credits for paid professional training and experience in an accounting work environment.
+You will have the opportunity to participate in an internship or immersive externship where you can receive up to 12 credits for paid professional training and experience in a supply chain work environment.

 Morningside and Rize Education have partnered to offer degree programs in high-demand fields.
 The majority of classes are completed on-campus and in-person at Morningside, with Rize offering others online via their state-of-the-art technology platform.